NaufalH27/NaufalH27/README.md

 ### :3

-uggghhh i want to vomit, the college assignments from my university are too much, help!!!!!!!
+uggghhh i want to vomit, assignments from my university are too much, help!!!!!!!